 For a glimpse of the projection mapping click here.

 I‘m Steffen Hörbrand.
-I am currently living and working in Berlin as a freelancer in mediatecture and motion design.
+I'm living and working in Berlin as a freelancer in mediatecture and motion design.

 My goal is to merge the electronical world into our reality to create astonishing physical spaces with digital layers.
 I love the logic of a good code and always try to improve my motion design projects with useful selfwritten plugins.
 I also work with the coding tool Touchdesigner to achieve a more interactive experience of my work.